noussaiba99/Schooling-App/readme.md

 ## About the architecture
 ![Architecture of the project](https://github.com/noussaiba99/tp_Igl/blob/master/soa.PNG)

-## Intructions to test project localy:
+## Intructions to test the project localy:
 1. Clone GitHub repo for this project locally
 `git clone https://github.com/noussaiba99/tp_Igl projectName`